adam-maj/deep-learning/README.md

 > [!IMPORTANT]
 >
 > All the topics covered in this repository are listed below.
+Each one links to the folder where the topic is covered.
 >
-> Each one links to the folder where the topic is covered, where you'll find a copy of the relevant papers (`.pdf` files), along with my own breakdown of intuitions, math, impact, and my implementation when relevant (all in the `.ipynb` file).
+> In each folder, you'll find a copy of the relevant papers (`.pdf` files), along with my own breakdown of intuitions, math, impact, and my implementation when relevant (all in the `.ipynb` file).

 All the topics covered in this repository are listed below.
 Each one links to the folder where the topic is covered, where you'll find a copy of the relevant papers (`.pdf` files), along with my own breakdown of intuitions, math, impact, and my implementation when relevant (all in the `.ipynb` file).